Superintelligence

 9 Incoming

-Where did Johansen and Sornette’s economic model go?
-Johansen and Sornette (2001)?
-I think it ended up spawning Efferson, Richerson, and Weinberger (2023) Sornette (2003).
-I am not really sure if either of those is “about” superintelligence per se but it looks a little like superintelligence might be implied.
+Where did Johansen and Sornette’s economic model (Johansen and Sornette 2001) go?
+I think it ended up spawning Efferson, Richerson, and Weinberger (2023) Sornette (2003) and then fizzled.
+I am not really sure if either of those is “about” superintelligence per se but it looks like superintelligence might be implied.

 Henry Farrell and Cosma Shalizi: Shoggoths amongst us connect AIs to cosmic horror to institutions.